uchagani/junit-playwright/README.md

 * [BrowserContext](https://playwright.dev/java/docs/api/class-browsercontext)
 * [Page](https://playwright.dev/java/docs/api/class-page)

+### Examples

+Please take a look at the tests located int `src/test/java/io/github/uchagani/jp` for more information on how to create configs and create tests.

 ### Running tests in parallel

 `playwright-junit` makes it easy to run tests in parallel.
 Each test will get an isolated Playwright environment.
 All you have to do is enable parallel tests in junit.
 The easiest way to do this is to create a file in your classpath called `junit-platform.properties`.
 For example:
 `src/test/resources/junit-platform.properties` and enable parallel tests:

 ```properties